CodeNClimb/openapi-microservice-generator/README.md

 - Open and run POSTMAN API
 - In the main repository directory, navigate to `postman collection -> collection`.
 - This folder contains 4 JSON files.
 Each file must be uploaded to POSTMAN API via `settings -> data -> import Data -> Import Data file`.
 - The collection now give you access to all the endpoints available in the application.
-Requests may now be sent and recieved.
+Requests may now be sent and received.